srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 1. On the left-side menu, under **Security**, click **Overview**.

     You will see the health overview for your devices, hubs, and other resources appear on two charts.
-You can see the Built-in real-time monitoring, recommendations and alerts that were enabled right when you turn on your Azure IoT Security Center.
+You can see the Built-in real-time monitoring, recommendations and alerts that were enabled right when you turn on Azure Defender for IoT.

     ![Screenshot of Azure IoT Security Module](media/LAB_AK_19-security-dashboard.png)